Prasannasankarapu25/Library_Management/README.md

 On my laptop, Lombok was not working correctly despite multiple attempts, so I manually included all necessary constructors, getters, setters, and builder methods in the code.

+Open Swagger UI:
+                open your browser and go to: http://localhost:8080/swagger-ui.html if server runs on port 8080.